williamDalston/schrodingers-cat-website/content/articles/qc-experiment-001.md

 ## The Meta-Test: Can Any Theory Make Testable Predictions?

-Perhaps the most important test is whether quantum consciousness theories can even make specific, falsifiable predictions—a requirement for scientific theories.
+Perhaps the most important test is whether quantum consciousness theories can even make specific, falsifiable predictions a requirement for scientific theories.

 The strongest quantum consciousness theories (quantum IIT, Orch-OR, isotope effects) do make testable predictions.
 Many others don't.